Chapter 48

 This Year's Model

-It is said that when the first English-speaking settlers explored the region north of La Cunae Bay, they came across a range of arboreal hillsides in full spring bloom.
-“Surely,” the pious among them proclaimed, “this is a foretaste of the landscape awaiting us in Heaven!”
+It is said that when the first English-speaking settlers explored the wilderness north of La Cunae Bay, they came across a range of arboreal hillsides in full spring bloom.
+“Surely this is a foretaste of the landscape awaiting us in Heaven,” the pious among them proclaimed.
 Hence the dubbing of the Hereafter Hills: though individually they would be known more down-to-earthily as Crabapple, Plum Tree, Cherry Tree, Serviceberry, Redbud and Dogwood.

 A century-and-a-half later, all their branches were bare and most of their roots snowbound in the February darkness.
 Wristwatches worn by those trysting on secluded Hereafter bypaths were nudging toward midnight and teen curfew, though the police only tended to enforce the latter on those loitering near locked businesses or vandalized sites.
-(This leniency resulted several years earlier, after Wendell “Do-Right” Dudley tried to drive Misty Triff home from a salmonella-stricken party at 12:15 a.m.
-Misty barfed over a traffic cop’s boots; Wendell got booked for curfew violation and Misty for disorderly conduct, with mugshots and fingerprints taken; and the Dudley and Triff families raised an uproar till their children’s records—if not the cop’s boots—were expunged.)
+(This leniency stemmed from Wendell “Do-Right” Dudley trying to drive Misty Triff home from a salmonella-stricken party at 12:15 a.m.; Misty barfing over a traffic cop’s boots; Wendell getting booked for curfew violation and Misty for disorderly conduct, with mugshots and fingerprints taken of them both; and the Dudley and Triff families raising an uproar till their children’s records—if not the cop’s boots—were expunged.)

 Patrol cars still made wee-hour sweeps of the Hereafter hideyholes, particularly in wintertime when jalopies got stuck and batteries conked out and scuzzes like Susie Zane’s brother Jason failed to set their brakes, causing vehicular damage while parking with girls whose fathers forbade them to consort with each other.

 Avery Loderhauser was neither a scuzz nor an automotive lummox, and least of all foolhardy.
-Yes, he might have sculpted nude statues of two teenage girls (one the daughter of Pasquale “Peanuts” Panucci) but he was not about to overmeddle with a sophomore in a parked car past midnight, even if her parents were out of town for the weekend.
+Yes, he might have sculpted nude statues of two teenage girls, and one the daughter of Pasquale “Peanuts” Panucci; but he was not about to overmeddle with a sophomore chick in a parked car past midnight, even if her parents were out of town for the weekend.
 In their absence she was staying in the home of a prominent attorney and Vanderlund alderman, who might not be as potentially lethal as “Peanuts” yet could still entangle your ass in a litigious sling.
 So before the witching hour struck, Bomber backed his Mustang out of its Hereafter hideaway and started gliding down the icy Tilton Trail.

 Don’t you dare say “Fancy meeting you here,” Vicki sub-tutted.